ldjoumes/Analyze-BASOPHILS-EOSINOPHILS/README.md

 ## References
 Data (RobinsonEtAl_Sup1.csv) was downloaded from:
 Robinson, JM. et al. 2019.
 Complete blood count with differential: An effective diagnostic for IBS subtype in the context of BMI?
 BioRxiv. doi: https://doi.org/10.1101/608208.
-Normal range was download from: https://idph.iowa.gov/Portals/1/Files/IMMTB/Complete%20Blood%20Count.pdf
+ Normal ranges were obtained from: https://idph.iowa.gov/Portals/1/Files/IMMTB/Complete%20Blood%20Count.pdf

 ##